ajinsunny/single-degree-of-freedom-experiments-demonstrating-electromagnetic-formation-flying-for-small-satell/README.md

 ## Deployment

-Deployed to Arduino Due microcontroller using the programming USB port.
+Deployed the program to Arduino Due microcontroller using the programming USB port.